-Kitchen Cabinet Kings' primary mission is to best serve our customers; subsequently, we use our customers' feedback to optimize our products and assist future customers in making the best choices.
-Many of our customers have provided us with some insight into their own "buyer’s remorse" list when thinking back to their kitchen remodels.
+Kitchen Cabinet Kings' primary mission is to best serve our customers.
+Subsequently, we use our customers' feedback to optimize our products and assist future customers in making the best choices.
+Many of our customers have provided us with some insight into their own "buyer's remorse" list when thinking back to their kitchen remodels.
 Here are some of the most common things they said:

-- • Quite a few customers reported that they wish they had a fuller idea of whether or not they would need an expert’s help.
+- • Quite a few customers reported that they wish they had a better idea of whether or not they would need an expert's help.
 Many felt that it would have been best to spend more time evaluating the scope of their project beforehand.

-- • Just as many customers expressed regret at not having replaced obsolete appliances prior to choosing and installing new cabinetry.
+- • Just as many customers expressed regret at having not replaced obsolete appliances prior to choosing and installing new cabinetry.
 If your own appliances are becoming aged or outdated, you might want to check out our selection of home appliances before moving forward with your renovation.

-In the end, your kitchen renovation will be an important and rewarding investment; you won't just see the dividends in terms of added value, but you'll also be improving quality of life.
+In the end, your kitchen renovation will be an important and rewarding investment; you won't just see the dividends in terms of added value, but you'll also be improving your own quality of life.
 After all, you and your family spend a great deal of time in this space.
-It’s important to be confident that you've achieved the correct equilibrium between managing your budget and getting optimal functionality.
+It's important to be confident that you've achieved the correct equilibrium between managing your budget and getting optimal functionality.
 If you manage to do that, you'll see an immediate return on your investment.